Travel Vicariously Through Film: The Secret Life of Walter Mitty, The Ultimate Introduction to Iceland

 Seven Icelandic locations were used by the crew, from Seydisfjordur in the Eastfjords (one of the film’s iconic scenes sees Stiller skateboarding towards the village, population 668, on a sun-drenched mountain road) to the Snaefellsnes Peninsula village of Stykkisholmur in the west.
-Stiller spent a total of five weeks in Iceland, also shooting at Gardur on the Reykjanes Peninsula and Grundarfjordur, where his character jumps on a bicycle in search of his friend Sean, somewhat appropriately played by Sean Penn.
+Stiller spent a total of five weeks in Iceland, also shooting at Gardur on the Reykjanes Peninsula and Grundarfjordur, where his character jumps on a bicycle in search of his friend Sean.

 The Snaefellsnes village of Grundarfjordur is one we’re particularly passionate about as it’s the base on our Orcas and Aurora itinerary, which sees holidaymakers go in search of two of Iceland’s most spectacular natural phenomena.
 But visitors don’t have to look to the heavens or out to sea to be amazed by Grundarfjordur; the village is also famous for Mount Kirkjufell, recognised as arguably Iceland’s most beautiful mountain thanks to its iconic ‘sugar top’ appearance.
 And fortunately for walkers and hikers, it’s also straightforward enough to climb.